01-ai/langcrew/examples/components/web/web_chat/README.md

 Notes:
 - The Dockerfile uses `uv` to install dependencies and supports editable local libs in this monorepo.
-- Provide only one of OPENAI_API_KEY / ANTHROPIC_API_KEY / DASHSCOPE_API_KEY.
-If multiple are set, the app chooses in the order OpenAI → Anthropic → DashScope.
+- Provide only one of OPENAI_API_KEY / ANTHROPIC_API_KEY / DASHSCOPE_API_KEY / DEEPSEEK_API_KEY.
+If multiple are set, the app chooses in the order OpenAI → Anthropic → DashScope → DeepSeek.

 ### Code Quick Start